ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Authoritative DNS MX Record | `{Mail Gateway}` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway
+Authoritative DNS MX Record | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway
-Mail Exchanger/s | `{Mail Gateway}` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway
+Mail Exchanger/s | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway

 Table 37 Mail Exchange Records Design Decisions for hybrid implementations